eNMS-automation/eNMS/docs/source/automation/workflow_data.md

 calling `get_result()` will return that dictionary.
 There are two types of
 results: top-level and per-device.
 If a service runs on 5 devices, 6 results will be created: one for each device and one top-level result for the service itself.
-The top-level results contains the parameters that the service used during execution.
+The top-level results contain the parameters that the service used during execution.

 Examples: